top of page

 Fig.2 Daily power curve of a single-inverter commercial solar 50kW PV system, where a faulted string had been detected with Soltell's Sensorless technology and repaired that day in the afternoon.

-However, the mainstream inverters in the commercial segment are string inverters without panel-level monitoring and the percentage of single-inverter PV systems there is quite high - many equipped with just one MPPT.
-Recently, some inverter manufacturers like Huawei and Billion Watts, have introduced a hardware solution - adding current sensors to each string thus allowing string-level monitoring.
-Despite the market success, the disadvantage of this approach is the lack of retrofit ability to existing PV systems.
-Moreover, additional sensors add-up costs and may require more sensor calibration and maintenance.
+However, the mainstream inverters in the commercial and industrial segments are string inverters without panel-level monitoring and the percentage of single-inverter PV systems there is quite high - many equipped with just a single MPPT.
+Recently, some inverter manufacturers have introduced a hardware solution - adding current sensors to each string, thus allowing string-level monitoring.
+Despite the overall market success, the disadvantages of this approach is the lack of retrofit ability to existing PV systems and the need for a smart solution to interpret the data.
+Moreover, additional current sensors do add-up costs and may require more sensor calibration and maintenance.

 Fig.3 An electronic box of a single inverter commercial PV system with a burnt string connection, identified via Soltell's SysMap solution (2020).

 Soltell Systems enables a different approach to automatically detect string malfunctions in single-inverter PV systems with a single MPPT - utilizing Soltell's proprietary Sensorless technology.
-This approach allows to identify inverter performance irregularities with an unprecedented accuracy level of <5%, which is sufficient to automatically identify faulted strings in most single inverter PV systems.
-This is both applicable to residential single inverter systems, where we typically find 2-4 strings and to small commercial PV systems, where 4-10 string inverters with one MPPT are utilized.
-Soltell's solutions for performance analytics are suitable for retrofit with various string inverter brands such as SMA, Fronius and more.
-The solutions don't require any hardware modifications and dramatically reduce the need for preventive maintenance inspections.
+This technology embedded in the SysMap solution enables to identify inverter performance irregularities with an unprecedented accuracy level of <5%, which is sufficient to automatically identify faulted strings in most single inverter PV systems.
+This is both applicable to residential single inverter systems, where we typically find 2-4 strings and to small commercial PV systems, where 4-10 string inverters with a single MPPT are utilized.
+Soltell's solutions for performance analytics are suitable for retrofit with various string inverter brands such as SMA, Fronius, Sungrow, Huawei, Growatt and more.
+Sensorless solutions don't require any hardware modifications and dramatically reduce the need for preventive maintenance inspections.

-Interested to know more on Sensorless technology to measure PV performance and integrating it into your service application?
+Interested in Sensorless technology to measure PV performance and automatically detect strings malfunctions?
 Fill-in the demo request form or contact us to get more details.

 bottom of page